Eventonomy

 The order total follows this sequence at checkout:

-1. Subtotal - the sum of (ticket price × quantity) for all line items.
+1. Subtotal - the sum of (ticket price × quantity) for all line items, priced from the ticket record on the server and with any active early-bird tier already applied.

-2. Coupon discount - deducted from the subtotal (capped at the subtotal; total cannot go below $0).
+2. Coupon discount - deducted from the subtotal (capped at the subtotal; the total cannot go below zero).

-3. Booking fee - applied to the discounted subtotal (percent) or added as a flat amount.
+3. Booking fee - a percentage of the discounted subtotal, or the flat amount.

 5. Total - the final amount charged.